clustervision/trinityX/doc/ha_design.rst

 A few additional constraints are defined to locate and order groups between themselves::

     01  Ordering Constraints:
-    02    promote Trinity-drbd then start wait-for-device (kind:Mandatory)      # only with drbd
+    02    promote Trinity-drbd then start wait-for-device (kind:Mandatory)  # only with drbd 03    promote Trinity-galera then start Slurm         (kind:Mandatory) 04    promote Trinity-galera then start zabbix-server (kind:Mandatory) 05    start trinity-fs then start Slurm               (kind:Mandatory) 06    start trinity-fs then start zabbix-server       (kind:Mandatory) 07    start trinity-fs then start named               (kind:Mandatory) 08    start trinity-fs then start Luna                (kind:Mandatory)

-    03    Resource Sets:
+    09    Resource Sets:
-    04      set Trinity Trinity-secondary
+    10      set Trinity Trinity-secondary
-    05      set Trinity-drbd Trinity Trinity-secondary      # only with drbd
+    11      set Trinity Trinity-drbd Trinity-fs Trinity-secondary           # only with drbd

-    06  Colocation Constraints:
+    12  Colocation Constraints:
-    07    Trinity-secondary with Trinity (score:-INFINITY)
+    13    Trinity-secondary with Trinity (score:-INFINITY)
-    08    Trinity with Trinity-drbd (score:INFINITY) (with-rsc-role:Master)     # only with drbd
+    14    Trinity-drbd      with Trinity (score:INFINITY) (rsc-role:Master) (with-rsc-role:Started)  # only with drbd
+    15    Trinity-galera    with Trinity (score:INFINITY) (rsc-role:Master) (with-rsc-role:Started)
+    16    Trinity-fs        with Trinity (score:INFINITY)
+    17    named             with Trinity (score:INFINITY)
+    18    zabbix-server     with Trinity (score:INFINITY)
+    19    Slurm             with Trinity (score:INFINITY)
+    20    Luna              with Trinity (score:INFINITY)

 Notes:

-- The two essential constraints, that are always present, are #04 and #07. #04 is a resource set, which serializes the two groups.
+- The two essential constraints, that are always present, are #10 and #13. #10 is a resource set, which serializes the two groups.
 It means that ``Trinity-secondary`` will only start after ``Trinity`` has started successfully.
 As most, if not all, secondary resources depend on services that are started in the primary group, this is again the most intuitive strategy.

-- #07 is a colocation constraint, which says that ``Trinity-secondary`` cannot run on the same node as ``Trinity``, and that ``Trinity`` comes first.
+- #13 is a colocation constraint, which says that ``Trinity-secondary`` cannot run on the same node as ``Trinity``, and that ``Trinity`` comes first.
 In other words: pick a node to run the primary, and if there is another one available, run the secondary on it, otherwise don't run the secondary.
 This is the rule that allows for failover of the primary resources, and makes sure that primary services are always up.

-- Due to its existence as a master-slave resource, DRBD requires a few additional rules. #05 is a superset of #04, which says that DRBD must start first.
+- Due to its existence as a master-slave resource, DRBD requires a few additional rules. #11 is a superset of #10, which says that DRBD must start first.
 As a lot of primary services depend on the availability of the shared storage, this makes sense.
-The #04 constraint will be satisfied if #05 is; in effect #04 can be deleted on DRBD setups without negative effect.
+The #10 constraint will be satisfied if #11 is; in effect #10 can be deleted on DRBD setups without negative effect.

-- #08 means that the primary group must start on the node that is currently the DRBD master.
-As the DRBD master is the only node where the shared storage is available, this is mandatory.
-We don't need another colocation rule for the DRBD slave and the secondary node, as the implicit rule of the master-slave set (the slave must be on another node) and #07 guarantee that they will end up on the same node, in a 2-node system.
+- #14-20 means that the primary group serves as an anchor for all other services that must run on the primary controller.
+In effect, that node becomes the DRBD master node (#14) as well as the Galera master node (#15).
+We don't need another colocation rule for the DRBD/Galera slave and the secondary node, as the implicit rule of the master-slave set (the slave must be on another node) and #13 guarantee that they will end up on the same node, in a 2-node system.

 - #02 is there to make sure that the device-related resources (``wait-for-device`` and ``trinity-fs``) only start after the promotion of the DRBD resource, which is to say, after it becomes master on the local node.
 This is needed due to the way Pacemaker starts resources, and the difference between starting and promoting a resource.